DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-11-23-improving-the-qualifications-section-of-the-application-details-page.md

 ---
-title: Improving the qualifications section of the application details
+title: Improving the qualifications section of the application details page
-description: We moved the qualifications from cards to summary lists and made various improvements to how we display this information.
+description: We put qualifications into summary lists and made other improvements to how we display them
 date: 2021-11-23
 ---

-Providers check the candidate’s qualifications when assessing their application, particularly in the early ‘sift’ to check that the candidate meets the minimum requirements.
+Providers check a candidate’s qualifications when assessing their application, particularly in the early ‘sift’ to check that the candidate meets the minimum requirements of the course.

-We started this piece of work because in some circumstances the service did not play back information given by candidates about GCSEs or equivalents.
+We started this piece of work because in some circumstances the service did not play back information given by candidates about GCSEs or equivalent qualifications.

-Fixing this problem led to us working on the rest of the qualifications section of the application.
+Fixing this problem led to us making changes to other parts of the qualifications section.

 ## What candidates are asked when they apply

-Candidates are asked about:
+When they apply, candidates are asked about their:

-- English and maths GCSE or equivalent qualifications
+- GCSEs or equivalent qualifications
-- science GCSE or equivalent qualification, if they’re applying for a primary course
 - English as a foreign language qualification, if they are not British or Irish
-- A levels and other qualifications - adding these is optional
+- A levels and other qualifications, if they want to add them
 - degrees

-The wording given here is not always exactly as it is in the candidate service.

 ### GCSEs or equivalent qualifications

 Candidates are asked about their English and maths qualifications.
 They’re also asked about science if they’re applying for a primary course.

-The options for each qualification are:
+For each subject, the candidate has to say whether they have:

-- GCSE
+- a GCSE
-- O level
+- an O level
-- Scottish National 5
+- a Scottish National 5
 - another UK qualification
 - a non-UK qualification
-- I do not have a GCSE in [subject] (or equivalent) yet
+- no GCSE or equivalent

-#### UK qualification
+#### GCSE, O level, Scottish National 5 or another UK qualification

-Candidates who have a GCSE, O level, Scottish National 5 or another UK qualification are asked to enter:
+Candidates who have a UK qualification are asked to enter:

 - qualification name - if they answered ‘another UK qualification’
 - grade